Xuejing-Chen-tia/Lab1/Lab1.md

 # Q1: What is the function of facet wrap?
 In what situation do you think you will use this function?

+It separates the dataset on one graph with a individual x-axis, y-axis, its label, and color.
+To use it when it comes to more than one x.

 # Q2: The means, standard deviations, and correlations are pretty much the same, but the data pattern looks very different for each dataset.
 What is the implication here?

+Even they have the same mean, standard deviation, they may show different graphs, and always check the descriptive stats.